 Students from the United States on chaperoned flights are still required to arrange their own travel to one of our gateway airports where their international flights depart.
 Those could include George Bush Intercontinental Airport (IAH) in Houston, John F. Kennedy International Airport in New York, Los Angeles International Airport (LAX), Miami International Airport (MIA), and Newark Liberty International Airport (EWR) in New Jersey, depending on your program destination.

-Families also have the option of booking their child’s flights directly for an additional charge of $175.
+Families also have the option of booking their child’s flights directly for an additional charge of $175 (excluding spring break programs and programs in the United States because self-managed is the only airfare option).
 Use airline miles or book through an agent.
 To be eligible for self-managed airfare, students must be at least 15 years old by the time their program departs.
 Read more below about airline unaccompanied minor policies.

 Please note, because Rustic is not involved in the purchase of self-managed airfare, we will not be able to assist with any flight delays, cancellations, or additional costs associated with those changes.